Almost sure rates of mixing for partially hyperbolic attractors: Introduction

 \subsubsection{Partially hyperbolic attractors}

-In this subsection we introduce random perturbations of partially hyperbolic attractors with uniformly contracting direction and mostly expanding centre-unstable direction.
-Theorem \ref{randomPH} below, which extends the results of \cite{AL15} to the random setting, is our main tool to verify that random perturbations of Axiom A and derived from Anosov attractors admit a random hyperbolic product structure with exponential tails.
+Next we state an auxiliary result, Theorem \ref{randomPH} below, which is our main tool to verify that random perturbations of Axiom A and derived from Anosov attractors admit a random hyperbolic product structure with exponential tails.
+Theorem \ref{randomPH} extends the results of \cite{AL15} to the random setting.
+We start by introducing random perturbations of partially hyperbolic attractors with uniformly contracting direction and mostly expanding centre-unstable direction.
 To build such structures, we need to assume that the constituent maps of the random dynamical system belong in some small neighbourhood of a deterministic transitive dynamical system, in particular to assure the existence of recurrence times.